cesar-ilharco/acl-2020/_pages/venue.md

 <h2>Transport from Airport to Venue</h2>
 There are two international airports in Bangkok<br><br>
 <b>1.
 Bangkok Airport-Don Muang</b><br><br>
-1.1 Take a taxi-if you do this, make sure you demand the meter to be used, do not accept any bartering on set fees, it is the meter or nothing.
+1.1 Take a taxi - if you do this, make sure you demand the meter to be used, do not accept any bartering on set fees, it is the meter or nothing.
-To venue from the airport, it is about 250-350 baht excluding the change is made up from tolls + airport surcharge, do although the meter may state less, you also have to pay the rest.
+To venue from the airport, it is about 250-350 baht excluding the change is made up from tolls + airport surcharge.
 This takes around 40-60 minutes.<br><br>
-1.2 Take the Bangkok airport bus-passengers can travel between Don Muang Airport and to venue on a bus ride from Don Mueang Airport Bus goes to Lumpini Park  [A3].
-Good news for those people landing at Don Mueang Airport and want a cheap and quick way to get into Bangkok.<br>
+1.2 Take the Bangkok airport bus - passengers can travel between Don Muang Airport and the venue using the "A3" bus (Don Muang Airport - Lumpini Park).
-Starting from 1 May 2017, there will be Airport Bus route to go to Pratunam and Lumpini Park (A3).
-The cost of the ticket is only 50 baht for the entire length of the route.
-Service hours are 7am-11pm.
 <br><br>
-Pickup Location: Gate 6, 1st floor, Don Mueang Airport<br>
+Pickup Location: Gate 6, 1<span style="vertical-align: super;">st</span> floor, Don Mueang Airport<br>
 <br><br>
 A3 BUS ROUTE<br>
 1. Don Mueang Airport<br>